Tarim Basin

-The Tarim Basin is an endorheic basin in Xinjiang, Northwestern China occupying an area of about 888,000 km2 and one of the largest basins in Northwest China.
+The Tarim Basin is an endorheic basin in Xinjiang, Northwestern China, occupying an area of about 888,000 km2 and the largest basin in Northwest China.
 Located in China's Xinjiang region, it is sometimes used synonymously to refer to the southern half of the province, that is, Southern Xinjiang or Nanjiang (南疆 (Nánjiāng)), as opposed to the northern half of the province known as Dzungaria or Beijiang.
 Its northern boundary is the Tian Shan mountain range and its southern boundary is the Kunlun Mountains on the edge of the Tibetan Plateau.
 The Taklamakan Desert dominates much of the basin.
 The historical Uyghur name for the Tarim Basin is Altishahr (Traditional Uyghur: آلتی شهر, 六城), which means 'six cities' in Uyghur.
 The region was also called Little Bukhara or Little Bukharia.
 The basin is a major area for renewable energy development, particularly solar and wind power, with a focus on utilizing the vast Taklamakan Desert.
 A high-voltage power loop has been constructed around the basin, collecting energy from various sources and transmitting it to other regions.